zLeonelDev/LeonelOS/docs/README.md

 # LeonelOS

-A completely new operating system written from scratch, designed with a clean and modular architecture.
+A hobby operating system written from scratch, designed with a clean and modular architecture.

 ## Architecture